ying-teaching/rn/docs/ch03/README.md

   - `flex`: a single value defines the relative size of the item.
   - `align-self`: this overrides container's `align-items`value for this item.

+### 3.2 The Yaga Engine

 The RN layout engine is called [Yaga](https://yogalayout.com/).
-It is based the CSS flexbox layout with a few exceptions.
+It is based on the CSS flexbox layout with a few exceptions.

 - `flexDirection` defaulting to `column` instead of `row`.
 - `alignContent` defaulting to flex-start instead of stretch